oracle-livelabs/adb/adb-loki/install-loki/install-loki.md

     ```

-    > **Important:** The `unordered_writes: true` and `reject_old_samples: false` settings are required.
-Without them, Loki silently drops log entries with timestamps older than the last ingested entry — which happens when the database pushes entries with their original timestamps.
+    **Note:** The `unordered_writes: true` and `reject_old_samples: false` settings are required.
+Without these configurations, Loki silently drops log entries whose timestamps are older than the most recently ingested entry.
+This behavior occurs because the database forwards log entries using their original timestamps, which may be earlier than timestamps that Loki has already processed.

 ## Task 4: Create the systemd Service